 - Make a list of all medications, vitamins and supplements you take.

-- Take a family member or friend along, if possible.
-Someone who accompanies you can help you remember information you receive.
+- Take a family member or friend along, if possible, to help you remember information you receive.

 - Be prepared to discuss your diet and exercise habits.
-If you don't already eat well and exercise, be ready to talk to your doctor about challenges you might face in getting started.
+If you don't already eat well and exercise, be ready to talk to your health care provider about challenges you might face in getting started.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.

-- What is likely causing my symptoms or condition?
+- What is likely causing my condition?

-- What are other possible causes for my symptoms or condition?
+- What are other possible causes for my symptoms?

 - What tests will I need?